 Tax season is in full swing, and according to the latest figures from the IRS, 8 out of 10 filers will get a refund.
-Moreover, refunds have been averaging $3,539, which means many people will be receiving a generous return from Uncle Sam in the coming weeks.
+Moreover, refunds have been averaging around $2,800, which means many people will be receiving a generous return from Uncle Sam in the coming weeks.

-Here at DealNews, we're all about being fiscally responsible; so if you're one of the lucky few to receive a big refund, we recommend you use most of that money to pay off any interest-heavy debts or bills, or increase your savings and investments.
-However, if you're debt free, your savings are in order and you're looking to treat yourself, we've got a few ideas you may want to check out.
+Here at DealNews, we're all about being fiscally responsible — so if you're one of the lucky few to receive a big refund, we recommend you use most of that money to pay off interest-heavy debts or bills, or increase your savings and investments.
+However, if you're debt free, your savings are in order, and you're looking to treat yourself, we've got a few ideas you may want to check out.

-Naturally, we like to stretch our dollar as far as possible, so we've looked into a variety of goods that can deliver the most bang for your buck, accompanied by tips on how you can purchase them on the cheap.
+Naturally, we like to stretch our dollar as far as possible, so we've looked into a variety of goods and services that deliver the most bang for your buck, accompanied by tips on how you can purchase them on the cheap.

 Treat Yourself to a Vacation

-The ultimate splurge, a vacation could be just what you need to fully recover from a long winter.
-Cruises generally provide a good value since your room and meals are traditionally included.
+The ultimate splurge, a vacation could be just what you need to fully recover from this weird winter.
+Cruises generally provide a good value, since your room and meals are traditionally included.
 All-inclusive resorts are also a great way to save money if you do your research and have no dietary restrictions.

 Invest in Your Health

 While you could invest in a set of dumbbells and exercise from home, some people need the extra incentive of a gym to work out.
-Fortunately, now is a good time to join.
+Fortunately, the next few months are a good time to join.
 During the spring months, when people are more prone to exercise outside, gyms offer promotions in an attempt to entice new members indoors.
 So wait a few more weeks for a sunny streak in your local forecast and then head to your gym to haggle a cut-rate deal.
 That said, be sure to avoid the sneaky tricks many gyms use to hook less savvy customers into long, expensive contracts.

 Give Your Wardrobe a Makeover